 7 of Our Favorite Michigan Beaches on The Dyrt

-We’ve listed our favorite Michigan beaches and nearby camping opportunities.
+We’ve listed our favorite beach with nearby camping in Michigan below.
 We hope you’ll try some of these beaches along Lake Michigan and Lake Superior.

 1. Sleeping Bear Dunes National Lakeshore, near Empire